Shubham-5/Firebase-auth/README.md

 _**Note**: Before running `npm start` do place the relevant environment variables in the `.env.local` file for firebase configuration._

-## Learn More

-You can learn more about this project on our [Youtube channel yoursTruly](https://youtube.com/c/yourstruly267).

 ## Author

 [Shubham Rajput](https://portfolio-shubham-girase.vercel.app/)